surpher/pact-swift-examples/Pact-Linux-Provider/README.md

   -p 5443:5432 -d postgres
 ```

-3. Change the `pactBroker` config in [`PactTests.swift`](Tests/AppTests/PactTests.swift) to either your Pact Broker configuration, your folder(s) containing pacts or pact files/URLs.
+3. Change the `pactBroker` configuration in [`PactTests.swift`](Tests/AppTests/PactTests.swift) to either your Pact Broker configuration, your folder(s) containing pacts or pact files/URLs.

 ## Note

-This project does not demonstrate best coding practices or approach to architecture!
+This project does **not** demonstrate best coding practices or good code architecture!